 Many options are available when designing an isolated power supply for digitally isolated circuits.
 Power solutions for digital isolators include flyback, H-bridge inductor-inductor-capacitor, push-pull, and integrated isolated data and power solutions.

-Integrated isolated data and power solutions such as the ISOW7741 digital isolator with power, the ISOW1412 isolated RS-485 transceiver with power or the ISOW1044 Controller Area Network transceiver with power feature an integrated DC/DC converter.
+Integrated isolated data and power solutions such as the ISOW7741 digital isolator with power, the ISOW1412 and ISOW1432 isolated RS-485 transceivers with power or the ISOW1044 Controller Area Network transceiver with power feature an integrated DC/DC converter.
 These devices are designed to meet Comité International Spécial des Perturbations Radioélectriques (CIPSR) 32 Class B limits with a significantly smaller solution size than discretely designed alternatives.
 The benefit of eliminating the need for a transformer on the board, the reduction in board size and improved ease of certifications are often considered worthwhile trade-offs to achieve a high-performance design in the smallest possible footprint.

 So while discrete solutions may provide higher efficiency and lower radiated emissions in some cases, the space-saving and certification-simplifying benefits ultimately enable a faster time to market.